 Applicants who wish to be considered for a Teaching Assistantship need to have their complete application submitted no later than March 1.

-- Submit an official transcript of an earned Bachelor’s degree from an accredited college with at least 25 s.h. in biology and 6 s.h. in chemistry.
+- Submit an official transcript of an earned Bachelor’s degree from an accredited college with at least 25 s.h. in biology.
 Students not meeting these requirements may be admitted on the condition that undergraduate deficiencies be made up.

-- Submit two letters of recommendation, one of which must be from a member of the SUNY Oneonta biology faculty willing to serve as Thesis (or Graduate) Advisor.
+- Submit three letters of recommendation, one of which must be from a member of the SUNY Oneonta biology faculty willing to serve as Thesis (or Graduate) Advisor.

 - Submit a written statement explaining the purpose/goal for seeking the degree.